 Explore Independent Living Options At Abbey Delray

 If your parent or parents are ready to explore independent living options, start with Abbey Delray.
 Residents here enjoy resort-style living and access to exceptional services.
-Abbey Delray offers active, independent living options and a full continuum of care for older adults.
+Abbey Delray offers active, independent living options and a continuum of care for older adults on-site.
 Like the city of Delray Beach, we are an unpretentious but upscale community that provides a welcoming atmosphere and fun-loving culture.

 To discover more about what life is like at Abbey Delray, or to schedule a tour, contact us.